19hours/sg-statutes/Acts/Companies Act.md

 ### Penalty for carrying on business without registering a corporation and for improper use of words “Limited” and “Berhad”

-405\.—(1) If any person uses any name or title or trades or carries on business under any name or title of which “Limited”, “Berhad”, “Company”, “Corporation” or “Incorporated” or any abbreviation, imitation or translation of any of those words is the final word, or in any way holds out that the business is registered or incorporated that person shall, unless at that time the business was duly incorporated under this Act or registered under the Limited Liability Partnerships Act 2005 (Act 5 of 2005) or the Business Registration Act (Cap.
-32), be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.
+405\.—(1) If any person —

+(a) other than a foreign company, uses any name or title or trades or carries on business under any name or title which “Limited” or “Berhad” or any abbreviation, imitation or translation of any of those words is the final word; or

+(b) in any way holds out that the business is incorporated under this Act,

+that person shall, unless at that time the business was duly incorporated under this Act, be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

-[15/84; 13/87; 5/2005]
+[Act 36 of 2014 wef 01/07/2015]

 ### Restriction on the use of word “Private” or “Sendirian”

 (2) A company shall not use the word “Private” or “Sendirian” or any abbreviation thereof as part of its name if it does not fulfil the requirements required by this Act to be fulfilled by private companies and every corporation and every officer of a corporation who is in default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and also to a default penalty.

+### Penalty for holding out business as registered foreign company

+(3) If a person carrying on a business, his agent or a person acting on his behalf, in any way holds out that the business is registered as a foreign company under this Act when at the material time the business was not so registered, that person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 36 of 2014 wef 01/07/2015]

 ### Frauds by officers